pombredanne/snippets/README.md

 Each of the containers can be configured by providing command line flags.
 Please refer to the `main.go` source files or start the containers with `-help` to get a list of supported command line flags.

+# Background

+Snippets has been written by Ed Schouten and Mickaël Carl for use at Prodrive Technologies B.V.
+This repository is intended to act as a canonical example of how a Go-based application may be structured.